Rudra: Epithets of supreme rule

-We worship Tryambaka, sweet augmenter of prosperity.
-As from its stem a cucumber, may I be freed from the bonds of death, not reft of immortality.

 In the Taittiriya Aranyaka of Yajur Veda (10.24.1), Rudra is identified as the universal existent ('all this') and thus as the Purusha (Supreme Person or inner Self) of the Vedas:

 All this verily is Rudra.
 To Rudra who is such we offer our salutation.
 We salute again and again that Being, Rudra, who alone is the Purusha and the Soul of creatures.
 The material universe, the created beings, and whatever there is manifoldly and profusely created, in the past and in the present, in the form of the world—all that is indeed this Rudra.
 Salutations be to Rudra who is such.

 The Taittiriya Aranyaka of Yajur Veda 1.10.1 identifies Rudra and Brihaspati as Sons and companions of Bhumi (Earth) and Heaven: